PART 28: HISTORY LESSON

 “Well, isn’t that nice.
 Especially considering all the times you’ve wanted to talk with me about this, that, or the other thing.
 Time I put aside what I was doing for you.
 To talk, or research, or whatever.
 Because I believed in your ideals, and the things you were doing.”

 She leaned in closer.
 “So now I’m asking you, Corry, as a friend… why didn’t you expose Julie for who she really is?”

 “Because we don’t KNOW who she really is,” Corry shot back, angrier than he’d intended to be.
 “We don’t know who she is, or what she might be capable of.
 Trust me.
 We have no idea.”

-“Well, isn’t that lovely.
+“Oh, lovely.
 Now you’re questioning my research.
-She really has a put a spell on you!”
+She really has a put a spell on you.”
 Sue stared at Corry quietly for another minute.
 “So, as much as it pains me to say this, I don’t feel comfortable working with you any more.
 Not under these circumstances.”

 He reopened his eyes in time to see Sue shake her head.
 “Okay, Corry.
 It’s been fun.
 I’ll probably freelance for a while, but don’t take it personally if some day, I end up working for Julie.
 After all, it looks like a little ruthlessness goes a long way.”
 That said, Sue turned and walked away.

 Behind her, Corry clenched his fists.
 “Damn you, Julie,” he whispered.
 “Whether you’re a lunatic or not, if you screw with my life to this extent again…” The plastic fork in his hand snapped in half.
 “No mercy.”